 |Wound Treatment Associate (WTA) Program|

 Wound Treatment Associate (WTA) Program

 The WOCN Society developed the Wound Treatment Associate (WTA®) Program as a continuing education program to further empower the wound, ostomy and continence (WOC) specialty nurses, and improve patient outcomes by strengthening the wound care team with a flexible education program that is applicable to all health care settings.
-The WTA Program prepares a non-WOC certified nurse to provide optimal care for patients with acute and chronic wounds under the direction of a WOC specialty nurse, WOC APRN, or physician.
+The WTA Program prepares a non-WOC certified nurse to provide optimal care for patients with acute and chronic wounds under the direction of a WOC specialty nurse, WOC advanced practice registered nurse (APRN), or physician.

 The WTA Program is not a certification program.
-It is a continuing education activity that offers 24.0 contact hours upon completion.
+It is a continuing education activity that offers 32.25 contact hours to nurses and 21.0 CCUs to physical therapists upon completion.
 WTA graduates are also eligible for the WTA-C certification.

 Why Choose The WTA Program?